Xi Shengmo

 Xi Shengmo (席勝魔 (Hsi Shêng-mo); c.
 1836-1896) also known as Pastor Hsi, was a Chinese Christian leader.

 Life

 He was born Xi Zizhi in a village near Linfen, became a Confucian scholar, and, after his conversion to Christianity, changed his given name to Shengmo or Conqueror of Demons.
 Having been an opium addict himself, he ran a ministry to opium addicts in many locations over a considerable area.
 There is more written about Xi than any other 19th-century Chinese Protestant, due largely to the two-volume biography written about him by Geraldine Taylor of the China Inland Mission.

+Christian service

 David Hill, an English Methodist missionary, was instrumental in introducing Xi to Christianity.
+Xi became a Christian in 1879 when he was 44 years old; he then worked to overcome his own opium addiction.

 After his conversion, Pastor Xi fabricated his own medications made of morphia to treat opium addicts, and many sick people were brought to him for healing.
 Prayer was a major factor in his treatments, and a number of the recoveries were considered miraculous: